ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ## Record Interfaces

-Record interfaces are the points of interation between a record protocol and the application, handshake protocol, and transport once in use.
+Record interfaces are the points of interaction between a record protocol and the application, handshake protocol, and transport once in use.

 ### Pre-Shared Key Import

 Either the handshake protocol or the application directly can supply pre-shared keys for the record protocol use for encryption/decryption and authentication.
 If the application can supply keys directly, this is considered explicit import; if the handshake protocol traditionally provides the keys directly, it is considered direct import; if the keys can only be shared by the handshake, they are considered non-importable.
-- Explict import: QUIC, tcpcrypt, ESP --> TODO: Verify tcpcrypt
+- Explict import: QUIC, ESP
-- Direct import: TLS, DTLS, MinimalT
+- Direct import: TLS, DTLS, MinimalT, tcpcrypt
 - Non-importable: CurveCP

 ### Encrypt application data